compclub/projects/README.md

-# Experiments
+# Projects

-Experiments related to "Software Design for Flexibility" by Chris Hanson and Gerald Jay Sussman
+Projects and experiments related to "Software Design for Flexibility" by Chris Hanson and Gerald Jay Sussman